Logistic Regression

 where

-Where is the probability of the occurrence of .
+Where is the probability of occurrence of an event.

 where